plone/training/docs/mastering-plone/registry.md

 ## Summary

 - You successfully combined the registry, a control panel, and vocabularies to enable site administrators to manage field options.
-- It seems like a lot, but you will certainly use dynamic vocabularies, control panels and the registry in many of your future Plone projects in one way or another.
+- It seems like a lot, but you will certainly use dynamic vocabularies, control panels, and the registry in many of your Plone projects in one way or another.